joseywoermann/CurrentWeekday/README.md

 # CurrentWeekday
-A small Android app that displays the current weekday.
-Made for a client.
+A small Android app that displays the current weekday, made for a client.